marcdotson/modeling-heterogeneity/Data/Survey.md

 29. Volkswagen
 30. Volvo

-*Q2.7* What are you expecting to pay for your next vehicle?
+*Q2.8* What do you expect the sticker price to be for your next vehicle?

 $\_\_\_,000